 Getting There

-Have I missed any of your favourite spots to swim in this area of Vancouver Island?
+Have I missed any of your favourite swimming spots on Vancouver Island?
 Let us know in the comments below.

 Save this article on Pinterest for future use: